mattvh/jekyllthemes/pages/contributing.md

   YAML fields;
 - Make a 750x600 thumbnail and drop it in the thumbnails directory;
   List its filename in the post's markdown file;
+- Test it out with the command `bundle exec jekyll serve --config _config-dev.yml`
-- Test it out, then push your changes up and open a pull request.
+- When you're happy, push your changes up and open a pull request.